Greenstone51/Spicetify-waveform/README.md

 4. Add the extension name to your Spicetify config: `spicetify config extensions waveform.js`
 5. Apply the changes: `spicetify apply`

-Or, you can simply install this extension from the Spicetify Marketplace.
+Alternatively, install this extension directly via the built-in Spicetify Marketplace tab.

 ## Usage